dnknth/snips-alarm/README.md

 | ringtone_path   | resources/alarm-sound.wav |   | Path to a WAV ring tone file        |

 Options in the `[DEFAULT]` section are used across all sites, unless they are overridden in a site specific section.
-Default values are used for all missing option.
+Sensible values are used for all missing options.

 For site-specific settings, add a section with the site name, e.g. `[bedroom]` and custom options.
 The section name must conincide with Snips' vocabulary.